david-04/shortycut/src/docs/shortcut-syntax.md

 The keyword is entered alongside a search term, which replaces the `%s` in the link.
 For example, entering `ebay hat` in the browser's address bar will open the hats listing.

-Shortcuts can also point to POST pages, where the link does not contain settings, filters or search terms.
+Shortcuts can also point to POST pages, where the link does not contain settings, filters, or search terms.
 See "[POST links](post-links.md)" for details.